Thomas Lynch (governor): Life

 Jamaica's buccaneers had been encouraged by Modyford.
 Under Lynch they acted under the governor's commission, including Henry Morgan; and the king claimed his share of the Spanish plunder.
 Diplomatic complaints from the Spanish government, however, compelled the English government to give way.
 Lynch was recalled, apparently in 1676, and Lord Vaughan was sent out with orders to suppress the pirates and put an end to piracy.
 In 1682 Lynch was again sent out to Jamaica as governor and captain-general, with similar instructions regarding piracy, and these he carried out severely.
 Among his targets was French pirate Jean Hamlin, who was repeatedly protected by St. Thomas' Governor Adolph Esmit.

 Under Lynch and Morgan, the colonial authorities tried in vain to defeat the Jamaican Maroons of Juan de Serras, but the Maroons just withdrew further into the Blue Mountains, out of the reach of the colonial militias.

 Lynch died, apparently in 1684, some time before the death of Charles II was known in the colony.
-Already ill, Lynch was incensed at captured pirate Joseph Bannister having evaded conviction on legal technicalities and passed away immediately after the infuriating and unsuccessful trial.
+Already ill, Lynch was incensed at captured pirate Joseph Bannister having evaded conviction on legal technicalities and died immediately after the infuriating and unsuccessful trial.
 He was buried in the cathedral of Jamaica, beneath a black marble slab.